benj-moreau/CaLi-Search-Engine/README.md

 ```

 # Execute experiment
-To use the experiment api, you will need your ADMIN_PASSWORD configured in `/cali_webservice/local_settings.py`

 Experiment api is available at `/api/licenses/experiment`. you can pass 2 HTTP parameters:

 | Parameter |          Values          | Description                     |